A monoidal Grothendieck construction for $\infty$-categories: Introduction

+We now make a small remark, to be expanded upon in \Cref{rmk:content} after all precise definitions have been given.
+The contravariant functor $\Fun(-,\Cat_\infty)$ can be unstraightened to the cartesian fibration $(\widehat{\Cat_\infty})_{\sslash \Cat_\infty} \to \widehat{\Cat_\infty}$ which is in turn symmetric monoidal via cartesian products and also a coCartesian fibration, and can then be straightened into a covariant lax symmetric monoidal functor also deserving the name ``$\C\mapsto\Fun(\C,\Cat_\infty)$''.
+For \emph{this} functoriality, \Cref{thm : metacosm} is evident, since one can compare directly the fibrations $(\widehat{\Cat_\infty})_{\sslash \Cat_\infty}$ and $\coCart$, and they automatically have the same cartesian structure.
+Thus, \Cref{thm : metacosm} is about comparing the two covariant functorialities of $\Fun(-,\Cat_\infty)$: one via the universal property of presheaf categories, and one via ``passing to left adjoints'', in a \emph{symmetric monoidal way}.
+The comparison of the bare functorialities is already nontrivial, cf. \cite{HHLN2, yoneda}, and \emph{is used} in our proof - we do not obtain an independent argument.

-Let us mention a last relation to other work, namely similar results in the case of left fibrations (and correspondingly functors to the $\infty$-category of spaces, instead of $\infty$-categories).
-If we specialize our approach to theorem \ref{thm : metacosm} to this case, the key points are essentially contained in \cite[Section 6]{haugchu}, the ideas in which can be traced back to \cite{heine}.
-A version of theorem \ref{thm : macrocosm} for spaces and left fibrations can also be found stated in the literature, see e.g. \cite[Notation 3.1.2.]{HLBrauer}.
+Let us mention a last relation to other work, namely similar results in the case of left fibrations (and correspondingly functors to the $\infty$-category of anima, instead of $\infty$-categories).
+If we specialize our approach to \Cref{thm : metacosm} to this case, the key points are essentially contained in \cite[Section 6]{haugchu}, the ideas in which can be traced back to \cite{heine}.
+A version of \Cref{thm : macrocosm} for anima and left fibrations can also be found stated in the literature, see e.g. \cite[Notation 3.1.2]{HLBrauer}.